rrekissej/oden-development/_posts/2012-02-05-realestate.md

 	</div>
 	<div class="span6">
 		<div id="page-text">
-			As a development company, we want to see local businesses and areas thrive and grow.
-We offer strategic advising on improving underserved properties and neighborhoods to help stimulate local economic growth.
-Our team has experience in the following areas:
+			As a development company, we are focused on  residential, multi-family, work force housing, and University planning.
+While we manage our own portfoliio of assets, we also provide consultant services around improving underserved properties and neighborhoods as a stimulus to  local economic growth.
+Our work is primarily concentrated in the following areas:
 			<br><br>
 			<ul>
 				<li>New York, NY</li>